Best News Apps: CBS News, CNN Go for live news

 If you’re thinking of cutting the cord and getting rid of cable, you might even be a bit hesitant to ditch your cable subscription because you’re a bit of a news junkie.
 Will you have to sacrifice your nightly ritual of watching the news because you want to save some serious cash?
 Will you miss out on having access to live coverage from CNN or CBS News?
 Hardly.

 Cord cutters actually have more live streaming options for news than your typical cable subscription.
-We’ve rated what we consider the best news apps by the quality of journalism, ease of use and how often commercials are used by the news outlet.
-Our review was crafted using an Amazon Fire TV, but the ratings on these news apps also apply to a Roku.
+I’ve rated the best news apps by the quality of journalism, ease of use and how often commercials are used by the news outlet.
+My review was crafted using an Amazon Fire TV, but the ratings on these news apps also apply to a Roku.

 Live streaming apps